pyOpenSci/software-peer-review/_sources/how-to/author-guide.md.txt

   submission to JOSS after passing pyOpenSci review.
 In this case, your package will be evaluated by JOSS through the pyOpenSci review.
 - To complete the JOSS submission, you will also need to craft a **paper.md** file describing the package following JOSS' standards (see below).
-More details on the requirements for JOSS can be found on [their website](https://joss.readthedocs.io/en/latest/submitting.html#what-should-my-paper-contain).
+More details on the requirements for JOSS can be found on [their website](https://joss.readthedocs.io/en/latest/submitting.html#what-should-my-paper-contain). *This is not a requirement for the PyOpenSci submission even if you plan on submitting to PyOpenSci*.
 - If you choose to opt into the pyOpenSci/JOSS partnership in your review, you DO NOT need to go through a second review with JOSS.
 JOSS accepts our review as theirs.
 Please start a review process with JOSS and reference the pyOpenSci